 Clinics that offer safety-net family planning services make contraception accessible to low-income and/or uninsured women.
 The clinics accept public insurance, like Medicaid, and services are also available on a sliding-fee scale for low-income women who earn too much to qualify for Medicaid.
-Power to Decide (formerly the National Campaign to Prevent Teen and Unplanned Pregnancy) collects and disseminates national, county-level data on access to safety-net planning services, based on the number of women in a county who would be expected to rely on these services based on age and income.
+Power to Decide (formerly the National Campaign to Prevent Teen and Unplanned Pregnancy) collects and disseminates national, state and county-level data on access to safety-net planning family services, based on the number of women in a county who would be expected to rely on these services based on age and income and whether clinics offer the full range of contraceptive methods.
 There have been a number of changes to the Title X program in the most recent funding cycle.

 The following map provides a snapshot of access to safety-net family planning services in Ohio.
 Five counties have reasonable access to these services.
 The majority of counties, 49, have limited access and 34 have no access to safety-net, family-planning services.

 Title X programs provide pap tests and the HPV vaccine, and screen and treat for sexually transmitted infections.

 Power to Decide reports that in Ohio as of November 2019: